 Other Wet Ingredients

-- Pre-heat oven to 350f/180c.
+- Preheat oven to 350F/ 180C.
 Place cupcake liners in a cupcake tin.

-- Sift dry ingredients onto the wet mixture.
+- Sift dry ingredients into the wet mixture.
 Stir until there are no more traces of flour.
 Do not overmix.1 ½ cup all-purpose flour, ¼ teaspoon baking soda, 1 teaspoon baking powder, ¼ teaspoon salt, 4 teaspoon unsweetened natural cocoa powder

 - Fill each cupcake liner with the batter.
 They should just be ⅔ full.
 Do not overfill.